 See Class Cancellation Chart for minor disruption criteria: Online classes will proceed as scheduled.
-For a standard on-ground course, instructors may choose to:
+For a standard in-person course, instructors may choose to:

-- Absorb missed material throughout remainder of semester - Use additional class assignments - Post readings or activities online through Canvas with discussion questions - Extend office hours - Hold an online class to make up for missed classes.
+- Change modality to online to maintain continuity until classes resume in-person - Absorb missed material throughout remainder of semester - Use additional class assignments

+- Post readings or activities online through Canvas with discussion questions - Extend office hours - Hold an online class to make up for missed classes

 It is important that all of your students are able to participate in these changes to your courses.
-The material being made up must involve a supervised learning activity.
+The material being made up must involve one or more of the supervised learning activities listed above.